Cheerson CX-10WD mini quad in-depth review

 Cheerson CX-10WD quadcopter review

-This new Pokémon GO craziness, as I saw in a YouTube video, end it up with some dude trying to hunt them using a mini quadcopter just like this Cheerson CX-10WD.
+This new Pokémon GO craziness, as I saw in a YouTube video, ends it up with some dude trying to hunt them using a mini quadcopter just like this Cheerson CX-10WD.
 Frankly, I don’t know how he came up with this stupid idea.
 He probably opted for this CX10WD because it looks pretty cool and it has many reviews.

 The CX-10WD is the 5th generation of the Cheerson Hobby mini quadcopter series.
 Basically, it is a combination of the last two previous models (CX-10W with WiFi FPV and CX-10D with altitude hold).
-While, few years ago it seemed unimaginable to have so many features in a mini quad like this Cheerson CX-10WD and now you can have them for a couple of bucks.
+While, a few years ago it seemed unimaginable to have so many features in a mini quad like this Cheerson CX-10WD, and now you can have them for a couple of bucks.

 Cheerson CX-10WD quadcopter review

-CX-10WD-TX review - First impressionsIn order to allow a better orientation during night flights, on the front arms there are blue LEDs and on the rear arms the LEDs are red.
+CX-10WD-TX review - First impressionsIn order to allow a better orientation during night flights, on the front arms, there are blue LEDs, and on the rear arms, the LEDs are red.

 Cheerson CX-10WD review – Camera

-The onboard 0.4 MP WiFi FPV camera allows to capture photos and videos with resolution of 720 x 576 pixels.
+The onboard 0.4 MP WiFi FPV camera allows to capture photos and videos with a resolution of 720 x 576 pixels.
 Two minutes of video occupies about 10 MB.
 The CX-10WD doesn’t require a micro SD card like the CX-10C because the captured files are stored on your smartphone’s flash memory.

 The camera’s real-time video feed can be displayed on your mobile device (smartphone/tablet) through the “CX-10WiFI” APP.
 This application is available for both popular mobile OS.
 Also, you can download it for Android devices from here.

-Unfortunately, the FPV has some lag and it is difficult to fly the CX-10WD in fully first person view mode.
+Unfortunately, the FPV has some lag, and it is difficult to fly the CX-10WD in fully first-person view mode.

 Cheerson CX-10WD-TX review – Remote control